 Although the online classroom environment is virtual, the standards of behavior are as important as they are in the classroom on campus.
 In other words, AAMI online classrooms are real classrooms with real teachers; therefore, appropriate student behavior is expected.
-To ensure that all AAMI students understand how to behave in an online environment, we have developed a code of conduct that all students are required to follow.
+To ensure that all AAMI students understand how to behave in an online environment, we have developed a code of conduct that all online students are required to follow, in addition to the Student Code of Conduct in §400.1 of this Handbook.
 This code of conduct addresses student interaction with AAMI faculty, staff, and other AAMI students, as well as their individual actions.